The-Balthazar/BrewWikiGen/README.md

     * Otherwise it removes any false values.
 This will leave an empty table if there are no true values.
 This is functionally different from having no table.

+  * `CleanupGeneralBackgroundIcon` if `true` and the unit has a `bp.General` table, changes the `bp.General.Icon` value to correctly match what layers the unit can exist on, or to indicate what it can build if it's a factory structure.

   * `CleanupWreckageLayers` if `true`, it will remove false values from wreckage layers.
   * `CleanupCommandCaps` if `true`, it will remove false values from command caps, if there were no true values, it removes the table.